open-telemetry/opentelemetry-collector-contrib/exporter/stackdriverexporter/README.md

 # Deprecated Stackdriver Exporter

-This exporter has been replaced by the [Google Cloud exporter](../googlecloudexporter/README.md).
+This exporter has been renamed to the [Google Cloud exporter](../googlecloudexporter/README.md).
-`stackdriver` exporter configurations will continue to work but are deprecated.
-Please use [Google Cloud exporter](../googlecloudexporter/README.md) instead.
+`stackdriver` exporter configurations will continue to work for the sake of backwards compatibility.

 `stackdriver` exporter supports the same configuration options as [Google Cloud exporter](../googlecloudexporter/README.md).